August 29, 2022

 What’s more, metrics also have to be achievable, and they have to endure.
 In other words, you shouldn’t be changing key metrics regularly.
 Instead, as Stancil points out, the metrics you’re optimizing need to point to the spot where you want to be on the horizon.

+When data is democratized, everyone can benefit from it without the need for a specialized data science skillset.
 To become data-driven, companies must actively work to break down data silos and provide teams with shared definitions and clean data sets.
 The end goal should be complete data democratization, where everyone in the organization can feel comfortable gleaning insights from different data sources and using them to make better decisions.

 Most employees today have limited skills when it comes to analyzing and interpreting data.
 According to a recent Harvard Business Review article, just 25% of workers feel confident in their data skills.
 For this reason, it helps to optimize reports by making them visually appealing and easy to read.
 By doing so, people can explore them with confidence regardless of their skills and experience.
 Clear visualization makes it easier for non-technical teams to access and understand data and know how to apply it in everyday scenarios.